pkErbynn/learn-web-technologies/presentations and labs/Module 2 - Intro to Db with Postgres/Databases with Postgres.md

 * Display the student with the high score.
 * What is the total score of all the students?
 * Stretch
-    * Create another possible table and make a reference to it from the student table using a foreign key.
+    * Create another possible table(say courses) and make a reference to it from the student table using a foreign key.
-    *
+    * Query a full detail of student in relation to the new table(courses) using INNER JOIN.